Tochukz/Docker/Docker-Docs/readme.md

 With _Docker Compose_, you can share your application stacks in a much easier way and let others spin them up with a single, simple command.

 __Use Docker Compose__
 A `compose.yaml` file must is used to describe the services (containers), networks and columns.
-The name of each service is automatically made and alias to the services network address.
+The name of each service is automatically made an alias to the services network address.
-To start up the application stack using
+To start up the application stack using compose
 ```bash
 $ docker compose up -d
 ```